state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 This guide provides instructions for installing and managing an OpenGeo Suite instance in a production environment.
 You can find the basic installation guide at [http://suite.opengeo.org/opengeo-docs/installation/ubuntu/install.html](http://suite.opengeo.org/opengeo-docs/installation/ubuntu/install.html).
 You can find more information about configuring the OpenGeo Suite for production at [http://suite.opengeo.org/opengeo-docs/sysadmin/production/performance.html](http://suite.opengeo.org/opengeo-docs/sysadmin/production/performance.html).

+### CyberGIS
+The Humanitarian Information Unit has been developing a sophisticated geographic computing infrastructure referred to as the CyberGIS.
+The CyberGIS provides highly available, scalable, reliable, and timely geospatial services capable of supporting multiple concurrent projects.
+The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, GeoGit, OGR, and OpenLayers.
+The name CyberGIS is dervied from the term geospatial cyberinfrastructure.

 ### Bugs

 If you find any bugs in the OpenGeo Suite, please submit them as issues to the respective component's GitHub repository or to the OpenGeo Suite GitHub repository at [https://github.com/boundlessgeo/suite](https://github.com/boundlessgeo/suite).
 If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).